c4arl0s/SQLiteForMobilDevelopers/README.md

 Remember that SQLite is often contained within a class, framework, or language that you are using so this feature (which to a large extent makes such containability possible) may not visible to you.

 # * [Self-Contained Data]()

+The data store that SQLite uses for a database is designed to be self-contained and cross-platform.
+This mean that you can transfer  SQLite file from one environment to another without problems in most cases.
+(That caveat [consideracion, advertencia] is necessary because you may encountered issues in specific configurations, but for many if not most SQLite users, the first step in verifying that a database can be moved is to actually move it - this actually works).

+In its most basic (and original) form, each SQLite database is stored in a single file.
+The file is readable and writable on any platform (subject to environmental constraints of the file).
+For example, if you place the file on a read-only disk, you can't write to it with SQLite.
+(This may sound far-fetched, but such things do happen).

+with the database in a single file, users can see it and move it around if they want. (if they do so, the app that you are building must be able to find the file - perhaps with user's help).
+Users can also delete the database file.
+Because it is self-contained, that's very simple, and it does not corrupt other SQLite databases.
+Of course, the fact that a user may be able to delete the database means that in your implementation, you may want to hide it or place it in protected places.
+If you do that, you often take advantage of platform-specific features such as hidden folders, but the SQLite file itself remains an ordinary file that can be moved around and copied to other devices.

+Because the database file is self-contained, it contains both the database data and its schema (structured if you are not from the database world).
+In part because each database is self-contained, SQLite is referred to as **serverless** (there is no separate server process).

+The fact that a SQLite database can be stored in a single file leads to a common use of SQLite to implement structure and database functionality inside what appears to the user to be a simple file.

+---
+Note
+Although SQLite began with the one-database/one-file structure, it now supports write-ahead logging (WAL) as an option.
+WAL is a technique that optimizes database performance using multiple files.
+There is more on WAL in Chapter 4
+---

 # * [SQLite Supports Transactions and is ACID-Compliant]()
 # * [Concurrency and Acid Transactions on Mobile Devices]()
 #